Almonty Korea Tungsten

 The mining industry was relegated to an insignificant corner of the economy, now contributing less than 0.5% of the GNP.
 In fact, in recent years, there appears to be a widespread perception in South Korea that the former mines were fully exploited, never to be re-opened.
 The former owner of the Almonty Korea Tungsten mine, Korea Tungsten Co., evolved into Korea’s largest manufacturer of tungsten cutting tools and hard metal tools with the only integrated tungsten production plant in the world, known as TaeguTec Ltd.

-Woulfe Mining Corp. was fortunate that it recognized the potential in South Korea prior to the boom and secured title the property in 2006, historically the largest producer of the tungsten in South Korea.
+In 2006, Woulfe Mining Corp. was fortunate that it recognized the potential in South Korea prior to the boom and secured title of the property which was historically the largest tungsten producer in South Korea.

 Corporate Name Change